reed7/MMM-configs/README.md

 ## Summary
 Magic Mirror is installed on `/home/pi/MagicMirror`.
 Running as user `pi` should be sufficient to manage the application.<br>

 The MM's configuration folder (`/home/pi/MagicMirror/config`) is a clone of this repo.
-Always modify `config.json` on this repo then do a `git pull` to update the configuration.
+Always remember to push `config.js` to git after making changes locally!

 ## Start/Restart the mirror
 I use [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) to manage the mirror process so that it can be automatically bring up on server restart or application crushing.